virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ### Strengthened Liability Through Information Systems

-With the extensive data collected and stored by information systems, it becomes easier to attribute liability in legal scenarios[7].
-In sectors like finance and healthcare, these systems allow organizations to maintain electronic records which make it simpler to identify discrepancies or fraud, holding individuals and businesses accountable for their actions[7].
+With the extensive data collected and stored by information systems, it becomes easier to attribute liability in legal scenarios.
+In sectors like finance and healthcare, these systems allow organizations to maintain electronic records which make it simpler to identify discrepancies or fraud, holding individuals and businesses accountable for their actions.

 ### AI and Liability

-**AI accountability inputs can assist in the development of liability regimes governing AI** by providing people and entities along the value chain with information and knowledge essential to assess legal risk and, as needed, exercise their rights[5].
-It can be difficult for those who have suffered AI-mediated employment discrimination, financial discrimination, or other AI system-related harms to bring a legal claim because proof, or even recognition, that an AI system led to harm can be hard to come by[5].
+**AI accountability inputs can assist in the development of liability regimes governing AI** by providing people and entities along the value chain with information and knowledge essential to assess legal risk and, as needed, exercise their rights.
+It can be difficult for those who have suffered AI-mediated employment discrimination, financial discrimination, or other AI system-related harms to bring a legal claim because proof, or even recognition, that an AI system led to harm can be hard to come by.

-Accountability inputs can assist people harmed by AI to understand causal connections, and therefore help people determine whether to pursue legal or other remedies[5].
-At the same time, entities that may be on the other end of litigation (e.g., AI developers and deployers alleged to have caused or contributed to harm) can also benefit from more information flow about defensible processes[5].
+Accountability inputs can assist people harmed by AI to understand causal connections, and therefore help people determine whether to pursue legal or other remedies.
+At the same time, entities that may be on the other end of litigation (e.g., AI developers and deployers alleged to have caused or contributed to harm) can also benefit from more information flow about defensible processes.

 ### Legal Frameworks

-Classic examples of emerging modern laws that increase legal liability risk are the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA)[1].
+Classic examples of emerging modern laws that increase legal liability risk are the EU General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 ## System Quality